LucaDP07/TravelBlog/README.md

 - Navigation menu

 The navigation menu is clear and consistent throughout the site to provide the users an easy navigation.
-Links to Home, Add a trip, Register and Sign In/Out are available.
-If the user is not signed in the Sign in and Register links are visible in the navbar.
-If the user is signed in the Sign In and Register links are replaced by a Log Out link and the Add a trip link is visible.
+Links to Home, Gallery, Add a trip, Community, My Favourites, Register and Sign In/Out are available.
+If the user is not signed in the Home, Gallery, Sign in and Register links are visible in the navbar.
+If the user is signed in the Sign In and Register links are replaced by a Log Out link and the Add a trip link, Community and My Favourites links are visible.
+A username button is also available and allows the user to edit the profile.
 While the Logo will be always displayed in any screen, the other links that the user can find in the bar, will switch to hamburger on tablets and mobiles.

 ![Alternate text](/static/images/navbar.png)